 Artisan faucets are not all brass.
 They are "all metal" as stated in company literature, but some of the metal is not brass.
 The faucets we examined had brass bodies and spouts, but zinc or ZAMAK (a zinc/aluminum alloy, often called "pot metal") handles and ancillary parts.
 Zinc is not as durable as brass, and is more likely to fail, but is quite suitable for use in non-critical parts.
 We did not find zinc in the critical mechanics of the faucets we examined.

 Plastic is another matter.
 The spray heads on at lest some Artisan pull-down and pull-out faucets are plastic.
 Plastic spray heads are quickly becoming the norm in the industry because the material does not transmit heat like brass, and does not get uncomfortably hot in use.
 Even upscale manufacturers such as have started using them.
 But, they typically have lots of problems and generate a lot of complaints.
 Avoid them if possible.
 Brass or zinc spray heads are typically more expensive, but worth the extra cost.

-We did not examine every pull-out and pull-down faucet in the Artisan lineup — our budget does not stretch that far — so we cannot say that all Artisan pull-down and pull-out sprays are plastic, but we know that some are.
+We did not examine every pull-out and pull-down faucet in the Artisan lineup — our budget does not stretch that far — so we cannot say that all Artisan pull-down and pull-out sprays are plastic, but we know that many are.